GuSH Crosswalk Seed Grant

 - Programmer fees (in multi-disciplinary projects)

-- Equipment: Before requesting equipment make sure that your department does not have the equipment available.
+- Equipment: Before requesting equipment, make sure that the collaborating units or departments do not have the equipment available.
 If they do but usage fees are required the grant can support usage fees.
 If they don’t then you can include purchase costs in the grant.
-Equipment that is purchased must be donated to the graduate program and in the application the student must indicate which faculty/staff member or laboratory will manage the equipment.
+Equipment that is purchased must be donated to the graduate program and in the application the student must indicate which faculty/staff member or laboratory will manage the equipment at the end of the project.
+Computers cannot be purchased with this funding .

 - Other items as required for the project